 Marketing professionals know that buyers do not make their decision to purchase a product or service immediately.
-Hence they are trying to make their presence on all the platforms and attract qualified leads for their business.
+Hence they are trying to make their presence on all the platforms and attract boost qualified leads for their business.

 Mike Agron, co-founder of WebAttract says

 About 77% of B2B buyers would research about a company before they speak to you.
 In B2B, people are on a journey towards being educated.
-The best way to teach your qualified leads is by using webinars.
+The best way to teach your best qualified leads is by using webinars.
 Webinars offer significant amounts of value to the target audience and positions you as the authority.

 The downside to this is that marketers create webinars that have little or no value to the audience.
-It is sad to note that their webinars can be so terrible that they do not turn qualified leads to opportunities that are ready-to-buy.
+It is sad to note that their webinars can be so terrible that they do not turn convert qualified leads to opportunities that are ready-to-buy.